developwithpassion/arrayfu/README.md

 end

-example 'Allow the array to have a read accessor' do class SomeClass
+example 'Allow the array to have a read accessor' do class Example2
     include ArrayFu

     array(:names) { readable }
   end
-  SomeClass.new.names.should_not be_nil
+  Example2.new.names.should_not be_nil
 end

-example 'Allow the array to have a write accessor' do class SomeClass
+example 'Allow the array to have a write accessor' do class Example3
     include ArrayFu

-    array(:names) { writable }
+    array(:names) { writeable }
   end
-  instance = SomeClass.new
+  instance = Example3.new
-  instance.names.should_not be_nil
   new_names = []
   instance.names = new_names
+  instance.instance_eval do
-  instance.names.should == new_names
+    @names.should == new_names
   end
+end

-example 'Allow the array to have a read and write accessor' do class SomeClass
+example 'Allow the array to have a read and write accessor' do class Example4
     include ArrayFu

     array(:names) { read_and_write }
   end
-  SomeClass.new.names.should_not be_nil
+  Example4.new.names.should_not be_nil
 end

-example 'Add a mutator method to the class that stores the array' do class SomeClass
+example 'Add a mutator method to the class that stores the array' do class Example5
     include ArrayFu

     array(:names) { mutator :add_item }
   end

-  instance = SomeClass.new
+  instance = Example5.new
   instance.add_item("JP")
+  instance.instance_eval do
-  instance.names.count.should == 1
+    @names.count.should == 1
   end
+end

-example 'Add multiple mutators to the class that stores the array' do class SomeClass
+example 'Add multiple mutators to the class that stores the array' do class Example6
     include ArrayFu

     array :names do